Source: Traditional, collected by Maud Karpeles, published by Peter Kennedy in English Dance & Song, February 1948. Vol XII. No. 1

 ||Into the Middle & Back x 2

 Men into the Middle, Clap, & Turn Left and go to your Corner

 As published in the Community Dances Manual 1 in 1949: "A jig for one part and a reel for the other."
 It is generally danced these days to whatever the band want to play.

-Part 1 has disappeared almost completely from the modern dance floor, but it was the original Circassian Circle.
+Part 1 has disappeared almost completely from the modern dance floor, but it was one of the original Circassian Circles.

 Part 2, however, is a very common dance, often used as a finisher, with the dancers being told to find their original partner during the last B1, ready for a final swing.
 Part 2 is widely known as just "Circassian Circle".
 It was collected by Maud Karpeles in 1928 (though she called it Part 3 and doesn't document a Part 2!).

-The first mention of a Circassian Circle that I know of is in "The Handbook of Modern Dancing" by G.M.S.
+The first mention of a Circassian Circle that I know of is in "The Modern Dancing Master" by G.M.S.
 Chivers (1822).
-He uses it to mean what we now call a Sicilian Circle, Couple facing couple in a big circle around the room.
+He uses it to mean what we now call a Sicilian Circle, couple facing couple in a big circle around the room.
 He lists four dances to do in this formation.
-"La Daphne" is:

 Right & left = set and turn partners = ladies chain = half-pousette into each others place, and turn partners under the arm = (= means 8 bars)

-Depending on how you interpret the words, that is very close to Part 1.
+Depending on how you interpret the words, that is very close to Maud's Part 1.

-Chivers describes the dances as starting with only one couple active, all the odd couples are lined up in a curve behind the #1s and all the even couples are lined up in a cuve behind the #2s.
+Chivers describes the dances as starting with only one couple active; all the odd couples are lined up in a curve behind the #1s and all the even couples are lined up in a curve behind the #2s.
 Eventually everyone will be dancing.
 Of course we start with everyone active these days.